iggredible/Learn-Vim/ch14_external_commands.md

 Vim will put the content of `file1.txt` into the current buffer.

-If you run the `:r` command followed by a `!` and an external command, the output of that commmand will be inserted into the current buffer.
+If you run the `:r` command followed by a `!` and an external command, the output of that command will be inserted into the current buffer.
 To get the result of the `ls` command, run:

 ```
 :r !ls